Postgraduate MA

 You’ll be assessed through a combination of performances, portfolios of creative, reflective and analytical written work, presentations, and essays.

-Whatever you choose to study with us, you’ll be mentored and supported by experts.
+Throughout your time at Salford, you’ll be mentored and supported by experts.
 And once you graduate, it won’t end there.
 You’ll join a thriving alumni network across Greater Manchester and beyond, meaning you’ll be supported professionally and personally whenever you need it.

-Dance Facilities
+Dance facilities

 This Dance degree course is based at our £55 million New Adelphi building, the home of performance and creativity on campus.